nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Deleting a debt: `deletedebt`

 **What it does:**<br>
-Deletes the specified debts from a person in PayMeLah.
-Specifying multiple debts will delete those debts from the person specified. <br>
+This command deletes the specified debts from a person in PayMeLah.
+Specifying multiple debts will delete those debts from the person specified.

-This command will help you fully remove debts from people in PayMeLah, so that their current debts can be better organised.
+**When to use:**<br>
+When you no longer need to track some particular debt(s) owed by a person, you can use this command to remove them from PayMeLah!
+You can also [mark a debt as paid without deleting it](#marking-debts-as-paid-mark) if you still wish to keep track of it.

 **Format:**<br>
 `deletedebt <person index> debt/<debt index…>`